Southern Downs - East

 Southern Downs - East faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 17.0%, significantly lower than the Australian average of 30.4%.
-Bachelor degrees are most common at 12.0%, followed by postgraduate qualifications (2.9%) and graduate diplomas (2.1%).
-Vocational credentials are prevalent, with 39.4% of residents aged 15+ holding them, including advanced diplomas (9.1%) and certificates (30.3%).
-Educational participation is high at 25.7%, with 10.4% in primary education, 9.2% in secondary education, and 2.0% pursuing tertiary education.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 12.0%, followed by postgraduate qualifications (2.9%) and graduate diplomas (2.1%).
+Trade and technical skills are prominent, with 39.4% of residents aged 15+ holding vocational credentials – advanced diplomas (9.1%) and certificates (30.3%).

-Educational participation is notably high, with 25.7% of residents currently enrolled in formal education.
+Educational participation is high, with 25.7% of residents currently enrolled in formal education.
 This includes 10.4% in primary education, 9.2% in secondary education, and 2.0% pursuing tertiary education.

 Frequently Asked Questions - Education